Book your short-term rental in San Francisco: house & apartment for rent

 For your visit to San Francisco, you can rent a car, use a taxi service, use ride-share services, or take public transportation.
-Most people who fly choose to rent a car upon arrival.
+Most people rent a car upon their arrival.
 Another way to travel is by bus with Greyhound or Megabus.
-You can save money by purchasing your tickets in advance.
+Tickets could be purchased in advance.

 Getting around the city

 San Francisco is a lovely city in the hills of the Bay Area.
 Though it is drivable, with steep inclines, limited parking and fees, it's usually easer and more affordable to use public transportation, ride-sharing applications, or taxis.
 It is best to find a centrally located bedroom or property for your trip.
 That way you can easily walk or take public transportation.

 It's not very common but in San Francisco, you can ride a national historic landmark.
 The manually operated cable cars are the last in the world and operate as the first car did on August 2, 1873.
 There are three cable lines still in use: Powell-Hyde (Hallidie Plaze to Fisherman's Wharf), Powell-Mason (Hallidie Plaza to Fisherman's Wharf), and California Street (Market Street to Van Ness).
 A ticket costs $7 and may be purchases with cash, on the MuniMobile app, or by Clipper card.
 Unlimited rides are available using a SFMTA visitor passport which is available at Visitor Information Centers.

 Renting an apartment in a central location is ideal if you plan on walking or using public transportation often.
 By comparing multiple sites, Likibu can help you find cheap apartments in San Francisco.
 Categorize property posting by number of guest, bed, room, bathroom.
 Find accomodations with specific amenities such as a full kitchen or a pool.
 Browse and discover the best vacation rentals in one of the unique San Francisco districts.